Terms and Conditions for University Housing

 - Live more than 500 miles from home

-Residential Life will usually choose between Brandt Hall and Wehrenberg Hall for vacation/break housing.
+Residential Life will usually choose between Alumni Hall or on-campus apartments for vacation/break housing.
 All other residences close for vacation/break periods and academic breaks.
 Students who anticipate a need for housing over vacation periods may wish to pursue an assignment in the aforementioned areas during the formal room selection process.
-Students who are interested in break housing but do not live in Brandt or Wehrenberg would be required to relocate for the break period if they are deemed eligible for break housing.
+Students who are interested in break housing but do not live in Alumni or on-campus apartment would be required to relocate for the break period if they are deemed eligible for break housing.
 For more information regarding break housing, please contact Residential Life.

 Students may place their name on a waiting list for single rooms once they have completed the room selection process.
 Single rooms will be assigned on a space-available basis only according to room selection priority number.
 There are a limited number of designated single rooms available in Guild Hall and Memorial Hall.
 Not all of these rooms are available during the room selection process.